 You heard about this brand new exciting programming language called Julia and have some suggestions for how it should work.
 Wonderful!
 We’re happy to have you here and help you learn the language and listen to your ideas!
 However, please be aware that “new” is a relative term.
 Yes, Julia is newer than, say, C, which was first created in 1972 and standardized in 1989.
 It is not, however, new in the sense that it is still being freely designed and changed in arbitrary ways.
 Julia development started in 2009, so it’s been developed for over a decade.
-It may be new to you, but it’s not new to us: there is a large (hundreds of thousands) of people productively and happily using Julia already.
+It may be new to you, but it’s not new to us: there is a large community of people (hundreds of thousands) productively and happily using Julia already.

 There was a big push to stabilize the language’s syntax and standard library APIs for the release of Julia 1.0 which happened in August of 2018 (two years ago when I’m writing this).
 This was a hell of a time.
 Many fine people contributed their time, energy and ideas.
 We debated many things (so many things).
 We broke some things.
 We fixed some things.
 Then we stabilized it and released it.
 And there was a big party!
 Literally: we released it at a party at JuliaCon 2018 in London.

 Along with the 1.0 release came a promise: we will not break your working Julia code until Julia 2.0.
 Julia, like many modern software projects, follows a standard called semantic versioning.
 The main gist is that when we release Julia 1.1, 1.2, 1.3, etc., we can add new features but we won’t change or delete features, so your old code will keep working.
 That means no more changing existing syntax.
 No more changing what the name of a type is.
 No more more changing the names of functions.
 No more changing the names of keyword arguments.
 No more changing the order of positional arguments.
 We can add new syntax, new functions, new names, new methods, etc. but we can’t change the existing ones (at least not the ones that are exported and documented).
 So, you want to change all the type names to be lowercase?
 No can do, I’m afraid.
-(Well, not really, because having uppercase types conveys useful information to people reading code.)
+(Well, I’m not really sad, because having uppercase types is a useful convention that conveys information to people reading code.)
 You want to add a new type called

 xyz?
 Ok, we could do that, but you’ll have to make a case for it.
 (Probably not a great name choice since it’s lowercase and all the other type names are capitalized.)